KirkbyD/NP-Chat-Program/README.txt

 GitHub:		https://github.com/KirkbyD/NP-Chat-Program
 		Work done on branch 'working'

-Project 2, Chat Program
+Project 1, Chat Program
 A chat server and client that can handle multiple connections simultaneously.
 The server must be done in C++ and must use BSD sockets.
 The client can be a simple text based interface, or you can use a GUI.
 The client must also use BSD sockets.
 This assignment can be done in a group of up to 3 members.

+Project 2, Authentication Service
+Building on top of the Chat Program from project 1.
+Create an authentication service that provides a way for your chat server to register and authenticate users.
+This authentication service should be reusable

 Project created in visual studio 2019 community edition.
-Runs ONLY IN release x64!!!!!
+Runs ONLY IN release x64.

+To prepare your database for chat application run commands from .sql files in folder "MySQL DB" in the next order:
+1) "authentication server database drop & clear.sql"
+2) "authentication server database setup.sql"
+3) "authentication user creation and privileges script.sql"

 To run:
 Use Visual Studio 2019 Community Edition.